SlugLoop/SlugLoop/README.md

 3. This project provides accurate and up-to-date information to the students of UC Santa Crus to reduce the pressure on the city metro buses during peak hours.
 4. This application uses multiple frameworks that all work together in order to provide an incredibly useful service to students.

-## What we learned
+## What We Learned

-Our group learned a great deal through the development of our application SlugLoop.
-Some of which are:
+Throughout the development of SlugLoop, our team learned:

-- The importance of blueprinting and designing our application before actually writing any code
+- The importance of blueprinting and designing applications before writing code
-- We learned about the challenges involved with using multiple frameworks together to deliver a functioning product for the end user that is also convenient to use
+- The challenges of integrating multiple frameworks to deliver a functional and convenient product
-- The importance of a simple interface that provides the data to the user without inconveniencing the user
+- The value of a simple, user-friendly interface
-- The importance of assigning roles to each member's strengths allowed us to quickly and efficiently build our application.
+- The significance of assigning roles based on team members' strengths for efficient development

-## What's next for SlugLoop
+## What's Next

-- Currently, our plan for this application is to collect data over teh next few week which we can then use to train a Machine Learning model.
-The goal of this model would be to accurately estimate arrival times to a user's location at a given bus stop.
+- Collect data to train a machine learning model for estimating bus arrival times at given stops
-- Upgrading/replacing the existing hardware around campus since there are some gaps in the coverage area.
+- Upgrade or replace existing hardware on campus to fill coverage gaps
-- Installing Hardware on all loop buses since some buses are missing the required hardware.
+- Install required hardware on all loop buses to ensure comprehensive tracking
+- Obtain official school sponsorship